MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 - Support for Spatial Mapping on HoloLens 2 [#9567](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9567), [#9827](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9827)
 - Support for Scene Understanding on HoloLens 2 [#9744](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9744)

-If you are targeting HoloLens 2 or Windows Mixed Reality headsets via OpenXR, please make sure to install/update to **Mixed Reality OpenXR plugin version 0.9.5 or later** via [Mixed Reality Feature Tool](https://aka.ms/MRFeatureTool), otherwise you might miss some of the improvements above.
+If you're targeting HoloLens 2 or Windows Mixed Reality headsets via OpenXR, make sure to install/update to **Mixed Reality OpenXR plugin version 0.9.5 or later** via [Mixed Reality Feature Tool](https://aka.ms/MRFeatureTool), otherwise you might miss some of the improvements above.

 ### Legacy XR and XR SDK Data Providers can now be used within the same profile

 Data providers will now also only be loaded when the appropriate pipeline is selected, allowing both Legacy XR and XR SDK data providers to co-exist within the same profile.
-To accommodate this, Legacy XR and XR SDK Data Providers are now organized under different tabs within the profile view, helping users determine whether they have the correct profile for their targeted XR pipeline.
+To accommodate this, Legacy XR and XR SDK Data Providers are now organized under different tabs within the profile view.
+This organization should help determine whether the correct profile is selected for the targeted XR pipeline.

 ![Legacy and XR SDK data providers can now be unified under a single profile](../features/images/xrsdk/LegacyAndXrsdkUnified.png)